Jane Harrison (playwright): Other works

-Indig-curious; Who can play Aboriginal roles? published by Currency House explores the issues raised by Aboriginal identity in theatre.
+"Indig-curious; Who can play Aboriginal roles?"
+(2012) explores the issues raised by Aboriginal identity in theatre.
+The essay was derived from Harrison's University of Queensland Masters Exegesis.

-Harrison also contributed a chapter to Many Voices, Reflections on experiences of Indigenous child separation, which was published by the National Library of Australia, Canberra.
-This work was also related to the theme of the stolen generations.
+Harrison contributed a chapter to Many Voices, Reflections on experiences of Indigenous child separation, which was published in 2002 by the National Library of Australia, Canberra.
+This work was also related to the theme of the Stolen Generations.